 Luwuh’s book consists of three volumes and 10 chapters – some people really take their tea seriously.
-It does become a way of life, to the extent where to be robbed of my daily cups of tea would be a great insult and would leave me feeling out of sorts.
+It does become a way of life, to the extent where robbing me of my daily cups of tea would be a great insult and would leave me feeling out of sorts.
 I simply cannot fathom life without it and cannot remember the last day I went without any.

 Chaking would have caused a sensation at the time.
 Emperor Taisung (763-779) befriended Luwuh and the writer and tea fan became something of a celebrity.
 Time rolls on, however, and by the Sung (also known as Song) dynasty – 960 onwards – there was the whipped tea period, which provided the second school of tea evolution.

 The leaves were ground to fine powder in a small stone mill, and the preparation was whipped in hot water by a delicate whisk made of split bamboo.